This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 What matters is that you are out there on your own.
 That you are stepping out of your comfort zone.
 That you are learning how to do something new.

-Through it all, YOU ARE BECOMING A CONFIDENT SOLO TRAVELER!
+Through all the ups and downs, YOU ARE BECOMING A CONFIDENT SOLO TRAVELER!